silogen/docs/docs/platform-infrastructure/supported-environments.md

 - **DigitalOcean cloud**: This article explains how to install AMD Enterprise AI Suite on DigitalOcean cloud.
 Access the installation article [here](./digitalocean-installation.md)

-- **Azure cloud with AKS**: See instructions on how to set up a virtual machine with Instinct MI300X and the platform on Azure cloud [here](https://instinct.docs.amd.com/projects/instinct-azure/latest/mi300x.html)
+- **Azure cloud with AKS**: See instructions on how to set up a virtual machine with Instinct MI300X [here](https://instinct.docs.amd.com/projects/instinct-azure/latest/mi300x.html).